ogomez92/nb-cli/README.md

 - login [url] [token]: Logs you in and saves the URL and token into settings.json
 - lsc: Get a list of your channels
 - send: takes an optional channel name `-c`or `--channel` or goes to last channel by default and adds it.
+Use -y to auto confirm channel creation
-- read(wip): reads a channel and outputs to stdout.
+- read: reads a channel and outputs to stdout.
+Uses last channel by default. currently no pager and does not display creation dates.